dfwmlb/ansible-callback-telegram/README.md

 # Ansible Callback plugin for Telegram
-Used for your ansible playbook notification delivery
+Used for your ansible playbook notification delivery Its highly recommended to use socks5 proxy to bypass RKN's restrictions but its not required

 ## Requiremets
-This plugin requires socks5 proxy to bypass RKN's restrictions and python libs:
+This plugin requires python libs:
   - pyTelegramBotApi
   - prettytable